 Policy/Evidence base SU01

 document

 Name of respondent (or Tom Evison

 client)

 Personal reference number ANON-AQTS-3BFX-C

 Full reference number ANON-AQTS-3BFX-C/1/SU01

 Legally compliant?
 Yes

 Sound?
 No

 Complies with duty to co- No

 operate?

 Policy/Document comment The additional of SU01 came late having not been previously considered at Regulation 18.

 What modification(s) are SU01 needs removing at this time and reconsidering before further inclusion.

 necessary to make the

 policy legally compliant or

 sound?

 What is your suggested No suggested text.

 wording or text for the

 policy?

 Do you agree with how the

 policy will be monitored?
 If no, please explain

 Do you want to participate in No, I don't want to take part in a hearing session

-hearing sessions for this
+hearing sessions for this No, I don't want to take part in a nearing session

 policy?
-NI-

 Have you submitted No

 supporting information?

 All relevant information related

 to the specific policy or

-allocation has already been included in the representation.
+allocation has already been

+included in the representation.

 However, the links provided

-•

 may contain additional details,

 such as images, tables, or

 tracked changes, if applicable.